ivan-kleshnin/kecasn/README.md

 Tolerating the problem is not an option as from the fetching layer snake_case will quickly reach form field names, validators, etc and you'll have to constantly think which case to use where.

-An alternative (and proposed) approach is to lock snake_case and all the necessary conversion in a single
+An alternative (and proposed) approach is to lock snake_case and all the necessary conversions in single
 place: in the API handling layer.
 Unless your req/resp data is huge (so it's processing becomes expensive) this approach will result in more consistent and readable code.